-Paisley Park lands Long Walk Hurdle at Kempton
+Bravemansgame wins King George VI Chase

 But as the leading two Champ and Goshen looked to fight it out, Paisley Park found a second wind under Aidan Coleman to race clear.

-The Grade One race was due to be held at Ascot earlier this month but was rescheduled because of bad weather.
+The Grade One race was scheduled to be held at Ascot earlier this month but was rescheduled because of bad weather.

 "We didn't know what to expect but Aidan was calm," assistant trainer Barry Fenton told ITV Racing.
 "He was a bit cold over the first two hurdles but I was happy going to the third last.